-Uniforms are available to purchase from both Junior and Senior Campus Administration Offices.Senior CampusMonday MorningJunior CampusThursday Afternoon2:45pm - 3:15pmOnline Orders can be made by emailing: ddhsunifomorders@gmail.comCash, credit card or Eftpos facilities available.
+Uniforms are available to purchase from the Senior Campus Administration Offices.
+Senior Campus Tuesday Mornings 9am - 10am Orders can be made by emailing: ddhsuniformorders@gmail.com or online here Donnybrook DHS Uniform Shop (square.site).
+Cash, credit card or Eftpos facilities available when the shop is open